Spice (K2) Withdrawal Symptoms, Detox & Timeline

 A rehabilitation program will be able to offer individual and group therapy, along with other social support, to overcome the psychological problems related to addiction.
 Detox is a very important step to ending an addiction to Spice, but it is the first step and further treatment is needed.
 Getting help to overcome cravings, mood swings, and other side effects associated with Spice addiction is important for a person’s long-term health.

 It’s never too late to reach out for help.
 If you or someone you love is struggling with the devastating side effects of addiction and are unsure of where to turn, call us today at .
-Oxford Treatment Center, American Addiction Centers’ Mississippi drug detox facility, is ready to help you get the treatment you need today.
+Oxford Treatment Center, American Addiction Centers’ inpatient drug and alcohol rehab in Mississippi, is ready to help you get the treatment you need today.
+When you call, you will be connected with one of our rehab admissions navigators who can help answer any questions you have, including those about the levels of addiction treatment we offer, drug and alcohol rehab coverage, and how to pay for addiction treatment.